 PATHinside the repo.
 This is an empty string if the file does not exist.

 repo_file?(PATH): Whether a file exists at the given path.
 This is

 node_url: The URL for the current node.

-store_url(VARS): The URL that will store the values in the hash
+store_url(VARS): The URL that stores the values in the hash

 VARSin the node.
 Currently only changing the node's IP address is supported.
 Use